 Dylis had always been a good swimmer.
 She'd more or less been living in the sea from the day she'd learned to stay afloat on her own and she'd made sure to keep her skills sharp.
-Living in cities where everyone traveled by boats and barges, it was a valued aid when you had to chase suspects wherever they went.
+When you lived in cities where everyone traveled by boats and barges, it was a vital ability when you had to chase suspects wherever they went.

 Focus.
 You have a goal.
 Focus.
 She'd caught sight of the rope, scratching against the side of the hull.
 The deeper she sank, the harder it was to spot, with the water and the ship both blocking out the sunlight, but it was moving, unlike the rest of the darkness.

 She pushed her hips downwards, then up, and managed to wiggle her way to the hull.
 The sting as she cut her hand open on a barnacle was made worse by the saltwater, but she gritted her teeth and began rubbing her arms and legs against damned things.
 Her jacket and pants protected her from the worst of it, but her hands got a nick or five as she worked.

 The ropes fell away just as the need for air made itself known with a vengeance.
 Kicking and clawing at the water, her pulse hammering in her ears - and wasn't that an eerie sensation! - she got her nose and mouth up in the air long enough to gulp down another breath.

 The arms of her jacket tangled as she began to take it off, the saltwater making the fabric stiff and uncooperative.
 It wasn't the first time she'd had to undress while swimming though, and she got it off herself before she could sink too deep.
 The boots were more of a challenge, but before long she was clad in just her pants, her socks, and her shirt.